maurice1408/getdata-033/CodeBook.md

 # getdata-033 Code Book

-This code bood describes the steps executed by the `run_analysys.R` script as set out in the getdata-033 Project [Project](https://class.coursera.org/getdata-033)
+This code book describes the steps executed by the `run_analysys.R` script as set out in the getdata-033 Project [Project](https://class.coursera.org/getdata-033)

 1. Merges the training and the test sets to create one data set.